astralfrontier-itch-io/witch/rules/rules.md

-When talking about progress clocks, scrutiny, or other counters, Boring positions or Limited effects mean 1 tick, Risky positions or Standard effects mean 2 ticks, and Stupid positions or
+When talking about progress clocks, scrutiny, or other counters, Boring positions or Limited effects mean 1 tick, Risky positions or Standard effects mean 2 ticks, and Foolish positions or
 Great effects mean 3 ticks.
 Effects beyond Great mean 5 ticks.